thachmpham/thachmpham.github.io/md/opensaf-imm.md

 ```

 ## 2.5. immadm.
-The command immcfg is used to change configuration attribute of an IMM object.
+The command immcfg is used to perform an adminstrative operation on an IMM object.

 # References
 - https://opensaf.sourceforge.io/documentation.html